Skip to main content

 For more detailed information, refer to this article.

-3. What are the credentials in SNMP?
+3. What are credentials in SNMP?

 A credential in SNMP is an authentication key, often in the form of a community string, used to securely access and manage network devices.
 It verifies the legitimacy of requests and controls the level of access granted.